-A minimum of three field recovery tests were performed where one of the paired sorbent tubes was spiked with a known mass of mercury and used to sample flue gas during the test run.
-The field recovery tests assessed the recovery of the elemental mercury spike to determine measurement bias and verify data acceptability.
-The results of the field recovery tests met the acceptable performance criteria for each unit and are presented in Appendices B1 and B2 for Units 1 and 2, respectively.
+A minimum of three field recovery test runs were performed where one of the paired sorbent tubes was spiked with a known mass of mercury and used to sample flue gas during the test run.
+The field recovery test assesses the recovery of the elemental mercury spike to determine measurement bias and verify data acceptability.
+The results of the field recovery test met the acceptable performance criteria for Unit 3 and are presented in Appendix B.